Back

 Careers: Master Apprenticeship Program + Initial Teacher Licensure

 The teaching profession remains a rewarding, worthwhile and respected career.
 In today’s changing world, opportunities exist for teachers who are well prepared, flexible and adaptable.
 There is a demand for teachers in the far Midwest, West, and South, as well as opportunities closer to home.
-The United States Bureau of Labor Statistics projects that kindergarten and elementary employment will grow by 7% between 2016 and 2026, and middle school and high school employment is expected to grow by 8% between 2016 and 2026.
 Our graduates secure jobs in public, parochial, private and charter institutions.

 Our MAP students have been placed in a variety of schools in the greater Cleveland area, including: